This is How Many Hours Bloggers Work Per Week

 However, until it gets the look you like, you’ll probably have to experiment with a lot of color combinations and layouts, which will take time.

-Also, you may need to use photo stocks and an easy-to-use web design tool like Canva so that you can create banners and logos for your site.
+Also, you may need to use photo stocks and a web design tool to create banners and logos for your site.
 It will cost more time, of course.

 Estimated time: 2 to 6 hours.